Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Detector response

 \section{Detector response}

-The modeling of the Borexino detector response has been steadily improving since the beginning of data-taking in 2007.
-Invaluable information has been provided by an extensive calibration campaign in 2009~\cite{Back:2012awa}.
+The modeling of the Borexino detector response has steadily improved since the beginning of data-taking in 2007.
+Invaluable information has been provided by extensive calibration campaigns~\cite{Back:2012awa}.
 Moreover, the large body of data recorded over a decade has enabled extensive optimization of the Monte Carlo simulation of the detector~\cite{Agostini:2017aaa}.
-The level of understanding of the Borexino apparatus has enabled us to extend the $^{8}$B neutrino analysis to the entire scintillator target, an almost 3-fold increase from the previous measurement~\cite{Bellini:2008mr}.
+The level of understanding of the Borexino apparatus has enabled us to extend the $^{8}$B neutrino analysis to the entire scintillator target, an almost 3-fold mass increase from the previous measurement~\cite{Bellini:2008mr}.

 The adopted analysis provides handles to reject most of the background components on an event-by-event basis via specific selection cuts (Section \ref{sec:data}).
 The radial distribution of the events surviving these cuts is fitted to discriminate bulk events occurring inside the scintillator volume (including solar neutrino events) from backgrounds originating outside the scintillator (see Sections \ref{sec:backgrounds} and \ref{sec:analysis}).
 No assumption is made on the neutrino energy spectrum, which allows us to test for any deviation from the MSW prediction.
 An accurate monitoring of the time evolution of the detector response is necessary.
 An important example is offered by the monitoring of a scintillator leak into the buffer region, started in April 2008, which caused the scintillator nylon vessel to deform over time.
 This effect is amplified by the mixing due to convective currents induced by temperature variations in the detector hall.
-Another important time-dependent effect to consider is the occasional loss of PMTs and the variation of their performance over the years.
+Another important time-dependent effect to consider is the loss of PMTs and the variation of their performance over the years.

-To appropriately model time-dependent effects, we generate Monte Carlo simulated data sets on a weekly basis, which incorporate an exact map of operating PMT's and their performance parameters (such as gain and noise) determined with periodic laser calibration runs.
+To appropriately model time-dependent effects, we generate Monte Carlo simulated data sets on a weekly basis, which incorporate an exact map of operating PMT's and their performance parameters, such as gain and dark noise.

 In addition, the time-varying profile of the scintillator vessel shape is also included and updated every week.
 It is measured by locating background events generated by trace radioactive contamination embedded in the nylon film.
 The uncertainty on the reconstructed radial position of the nylon vessel is estimated at 1\% by comparing the reconstructed position of background events with the position of the membrane extracted from pictures taken with CCD cameras~\cite{Bellini:2013lnn, Back:2012awa}.
 Weekly simulated data sets contain 10$^2$--10$^3$ times events than the real data and are collated after weighting them by the detector live time.
 This procedure applied to all the simulations used in this work, unless otherwise stated.